 However, most patients don’t experience difficulty when eating with their newly fitted braces, there are certain dietary habits that are known to cause the breakage of orthodontic appliances as well as increasing the risk of dental disease.
 At Harmony Dental Arts, our aim is to achieve the treatment goals with as few treatment issues as possible.
 By choosing proper diet food, you can ensure that you suffer from no side effects due to poor diet.
-Be sure to have well-balanced diet & remember that teeth move their best in a healthy environment and individuals with excellent overall health.
+Be sure to have a well-balanced diet & remember that teeth move their best in a healthy environment and individuals with excellent overall health.

 Food that may stick to your teeth and braces should be restricted from eating while you are wearing the braces.
 Especially sticky food that tends to stick to your braces and increase the risk of dental decay and appliance breakage.
 If sugary food is to be consumed, make sure you consume it with your lunch and also ensure that soon after the meal you vigorously rinse off the plaque or brush your teeth.
 Between meals, snacks should be confined to only non-sugary food, followed by toothbrushing or vigorous rinsing if a toothbrush is unavailable.

 Braces are attached to your teeth with an adhesive which normally stays fitted on it.
 However, sometimes braces can get dislodged and wires can get broken or bent while eating certain foods.
 Hard foods such as nuts, hard candy, corn chips and sometimes even crisp taco shells can harm your braces and should be avoided.
 Chewing ice cubes, pencils, fingernails, etc can also be a factor in damaging your braces.
 Food such as whole apples, raw carrots or celery are healthy snack options.
 However, ensure that it is cut into smaller pieces to avoid damage to your braces.